6 minute read

 Even if a seller is able to set up a foreign bank account in the country they do business in, it’s not an ideal system for global expansion.
-Each time you start selling in a new country, you’ll have to go through each country’s rules for opening a bank account, possibly have to deal with operating a bank account in a foreign language and meeting the rules and requirements for keeping the account in good standing.
+Each time you start selling in a new country, you’ll have to go through each country’s rules for opening a bank account—possibly having to deal with operating a bank account in a foreign language and meeting the rules and requirements for keeping the account in good standing.

 As if getting ripped off one time with airport-like currency exchange fees wasn’t bad enough, a lot of online sellers are actually paying outrageous double exchange fees.

 What are double exchange fees?
-That’s what happens to international ecommerce sellers who have their original foreign marketplace payout exchanged automatically into dollars.
-Then they’re forced to exchange those dollars back into the original currency they received it in, such as British Pounds, Euros, Yen or another currency.
+It’s what happens to international e-commerce sellers who have their original foreign marketplace payout exchanged automatically into dollars.
+Then they’re forced to exchange those dollars back into the original currency they received it in, such as British Pounds, Euros, Yen, or another currency.

-Let’s look at an example of how the dreaded double foreign currency exchange could work for a US merchant selling on Amazon UK.
-You open your Amazon EU account, and start selling on Amazon UK.
+Let’s look at an example of how the dreaded double-currency exchange could work for a US merchant selling on Amazon UK: You open your Amazon EU account, and start selling on Amazon UK.
 Because your customers are in the United Kingdom, they’re paying in pound sterling (or GBP).
 That means you’re actually being paid in British Pounds.
-If you do nothing, Amazon Currency Converter will automatically exchange your funds into US Dollars when receive your payout every two weeks.

 With a global currency account, you can leave a portion of your earnings in the currency you received them in.
 Not only will you be able to eliminate double currency exchange fees, you’ll be able to avoid some of those exchange fees altogether.